New Zealand DF class locomotive (1979): Commuter and passenger services

 Since July 2015, up to five DFB locomotives have been the main motive power on the Wairarapa Connection passenger service and Masterton to Wellington freight services, replacing six DC class locomotives used for the service since mid-2014.

 Since October 2016, DFBs that are fitted with a fire suppression system, have been assigned to all the North Island KiwiRail Scenic Journeys passenger services, and are occasionally used on the Coastal Pacific in the South Island.
 The units used on passenger services were required to be fitted with fire suppression equipment by the Pike River Mine disaster enquiry.

-In July 2016, Transdev Wellington took over operation of the Wairarapa Connection service, with KiwiRail still providing and operating the DFB locomotives on a "hook-and-tow" basis.
+In July 2016, Transdev Wellington took over the operation of the Wairarapa Connection service, with KiwiRail still providing and operating the DFB locomotives on a "hook-and-tow" basis.

 Three DFB locomotives (two operating and one spare) are to be used by the Te Huia (Hamilton to Auckland) from 2020.

 Numbering

 In common with NZR practice at the time, the class was numbered with reference to the power output (1,650 hp), with the first 20 units numbered 1651 to 1670.
-With the introduction of the Traffic Monitoring System (TMS) in 1979, these locomotives were renumbered in order with new four-digit numbers starting with 6 in which the last number acted as a check number; DF 1651 became DF 6006 and DF 1670 becoming DF 6202.
+With the introduction of the Traffic Monitoring System (TMS) in 1979, these locomotives were renumbered in order with new four-digit numbers starting with 6 in which the last number acted as a check number; DF 1651 became DF6006 and DF 1670 becoming DF6202.
 The second batch all received TMS numbers while under construction.
 They were then renumbered again when rebuilt to DFT standard in the 7xxx series, with these numbers allocated as they were rebuilt with no reference to their previous number.

 Vision upgrades

 Prior to the rebuilding to DFT standard, the locomotives received an upgrade in the late 1980s with the introduction of single-manning to improve visibility for the driver; this involved a large single front window replacing the original configuration that had two small windows instead.

 In the late 1990s, the driver's side front window was enlarged to prevent eye and back problems for drivers focusing on the mainline ahead.
 The pillar separating the driver's window and the central window created a potentially dangerous blind spot and caused a distraction for drivers as their vision had to adjust to focus, or alternatively adopt unnatural sitting positions.
 Drivers started to notice left-eye fatigue and back issues after long shifts or extended periods driving the locomotives.
-The pillar was moved 100mm to the left with the top and bottom sills was raised and lowered at the same time to give drivers a better view of the track immediately in front and below.
+The pillar was moved 100mm to the left with the top and bottom sills raised and lowered at the same time to give drivers a better view of the track immediately in front and below.
 Fewer issues have been reported since.